Takashiidobe/mints/README.md

   issue, probably due to accessing formatting code indirectly.
 An `impl Error` doesn't seem to have the same issue.

+- To handle printing, The `print` macro calls `format_args.as_str()` which returns a `Some(s)` if the string itself can be folded into a string without requiring trait dispatch, otherwise, just panicking.
+It would be preferable to do this at compile time, so that code like `println!("{:?}", vec![1]);` would be compiler errors instead of panics at runtime.
+As is, this code will panic and then sigabort.

 ## In Progress:

 - [x] rm